 Fuel Efficiency

-Our no-wind testing found that the MiniMo used 0.3 ounces of fuel to boil 1 liter of water.
-This is slightly above average in a category that's all about fuel efficiency.
-The pot's flux ring disburses heat nicely, and the insulated pot keeps things hot.
-Jetboil claims that with its redesigned regulator diaphragm and valve, this stove performs better in the cold.
-We used the MiniMo quite a bit in the snow though we did not perform our quantitative tests in a cold environment.
-Anecdotally, we found its cold-weather performance satisfactory.
+We conducted all our fuel efficiency and boiling tests in our garage “lab” at 5,000 feet in Fort Collins, Colorado.
+In our wind-free test, the MiniMo used 0.28 ounces of fuel to boil 1 liter of water, a very impressive showing.
+The pot's flux ring disperses heat nicely, and the insulated pot keeps things hot.
+Jetboil claims that this stove performs better in the cold with its redesigned regulator diaphragm and valve.
+We have used the MiniMo in the snow a lot, and while we did not perform our quantitative tests in a cold environment, we found its cold-weather performance satisfactory.

 Weight

-The MiniMo sports a trail weight of 12.2 ounces.
-This includes just the lid, pot, and burner, and leaves out the cup and canister stabilizer that come with the stove.
-It is the second-lightest integrated canister stove in our test.
-All of the small canister stoves are lighter.
+The MiniMo sports an “essential” weight of 13.0 ounces.
+This includes just the lid, pot, and burner, leaving out the cup and canister stabilizer that come with the stove.
+Our testers almost never use these two accessories.

 Simmering Ability

 Integrated canister stoves were not initially developed for cooking; they were engineered to make water boil as fast as possible.
-While the MiniMo will never simmer as well as the gourmet machines that are small canister stoves, it holds its own among the integrated canister stoves.
+While the MiniMo will never simmer as well as the gourmet machines that are small canister stoves, it does better than most integrated canister stoves, making it a bit more versatile than other integrated canister models.

 The burner unit on the MiniMo seems to help with its ability to simmer, as does the wider FluxRing heat exchanger.
-Whatever it is, we approve.
+Whatever it is that's improving the simmering, we approve.

 Ease Of Use

-This is a metric where the MiniMo does well.
-Like all Jetboil stoves, the pot and burner mate securely.
+This is another metric where the MiniMo does well.
+Like all Jetboil stoves, the pot and burner pair securely.
 This means that you can pick up the whole assembly easily with one hand, even while it's lit.
 You can even pour from the pot with the burner still attached.
 And there's no fear of the hot burner falling off while doing either of these things.

 We think the wider, squatter shape on the pot of the MiniMo, as well as the more distributed flux ring, help make this stove easier to cook with.
-We would not try to cook anything more complicated than pasta or dehydrated beans in the MiniMo, but this is easier to do than with other integrated canister stoves.
-If you want to cook gourmet meals for a group, try a liquid fuel stove.
-The new pot shape also allows for easier eating out of this stove.
-You no longer need to buy yourself an extra-long titanium spoon to eat your dinner directly out of the pot.
+We would not try to cook anything more complicated than pasta or dehydrated beans because the burner sits so close to the pot that it will incinerate the bottom of finicky foods.
+If you're serious about gourmet meals, try a small canister stove.
+The new pot shape of the MiniMo also allows for easier stirring and eating out of this stove.
+An extra-long titanium spoon is no longer needed to eat your dinner directly out of the pot.

-We miss one of our favorite features from the Flash on this stove: the color-changing boil indicator.
-This used to be a common feature on the JetBoil stoves, and we wish they would bring it back.
-Thankfully, the MiniMo has a long control valve wire, because we experienced it boiling over when we weren't paying attention and were able to shut it off without getting boiling water on our hands.
+The color-changing boil indicator used to be a common feature on the JetBoil stoves, and we would love it if they brought it back.
+Thankfully, the MiniMo has a long control valve wire because we experienced it boiling over when we weren't paying attention and were able to shut it off without scalding our hands.
 Jetboil has also improved the handle and added sturdy plastic coated wire handles instead of the flimsy neoprene handle of the past.

 Jetboil pot lids generally fit well over time instead of losing their shape like some other models.
 The lid on the MiniMo fits securely and stays put when pouring, but we found that it actually gets in the way of a precise pour.
 We wish Jetboil would come out with a lid that enhanced pouring precision instead of decreasing it.

 Early Jetboil stoves were notorious for having the piezoelectric igniters die after a short time.
 We made a point of using the piezo lighters on all of our stoves repeatedly, each has been tested well over 100 times, and they seem to be better than the older igniters.
-While this feature does add weight to our packs, it's always attached to the stove and is more convenient than a lighter.
+While this feature does add weight, it's always attached to the stove and is a lot more convenient than a lighter.
 None of our testers are leaving their lighter (or lighters) at home when traveling with the MiniMo, but we all appreciate the convenience and wish more stoves came equipped with piezoelectric lighters that work over the long haul.

 Boil Time

 We tested the MiniMo in our laboratory (ahem, garage) and found that it boils water FAST.
-In the no-wind test, it boiled 1 liter of water in 4 minutes and 6 seconds, right behind the Reactor, Flash, and Deluxe.
-It was a minute faster than the WindBurner, and faster than most of the small canister and all of the liquid fuel stoves in our test.
+In the no-wind test, it boiled 1 liter of water in 4 minutes.

 Value